wakeuplabs-io/opraas/docs/research.md

 - CLI for local self-service
 - The CLI will be an implementation of a core Rust package that manages the business logic for creating the blockchain.
 This approach allows us to maintain testable code while also enabling multiple client implementations, including the server itself.
 - We'll distribute the binaries through github releases and make them widely available with an npm package.
-- To allow for a more flexible build process we'll allow the user to specify a build process in the config file in the shape of:
+- To allow for a more flexible build process we'll allow the user to specify the steps in the config file in the shape of:

   ```toml
   [sources.op_node]